vmware-archive/Workshop/Lab09/README.md

 ### Step 08 - Explore Hystrix Dashboard Service in AppsManager

-Note that you will have to use the UI in order to see activity in the dashboard.
+Note that you will have to access and use the Fortune Teller UI in order to see activity in the dashboard.

 1. Open and Login to Pivotal AppsManager in a browser.